First – Eighth Grade Program

 Our oldest campers enjoy the variety of weekly field trips to local points of interest, such as canoeing on the Nissequogue River, cheering at a New York Mets baseball game, or making waves at Splish Splash water amusement park.
 Transportation for these trips is by chartered, air-conditioned bus, and parents are notified in advance of fees and required permissions slips for each excursion.

 An important feature of our program is the flexible scheduling option.
 While we encourage all our campers to take advantage of the full program, we recognize that family vacations and other activities may conflict with camp.
 Parents can create a part-time schedule which suits their family needs on a pro-rated basis.
-Please note that a minimum of 24 days enrollment is required for all campers.
+Please note that a minimum of 25 days of enrollment is required for all campers.

 Morning Care & After Care